Relics associated with Buddha: Relics in India

 When the first dome of the Global Vipassana Pagoda was constructed in October 2006 in Mumbai; bone relics of the Buddha were enshrined in the central locking stone of the dome, making it the world's largest structure containing relics of the Buddha.
-The relics were originally found in the stupa at Bhattiprolu, Guntur district, Andhra Pradesh, South India.
+The relics were originally found in the stupa at Bhattiprolu, Guntur district, Andhra Pradesh, India.
 They have been donated by the Mahabodhi Society of India and the prime minister of Sri Lanka to be kept at the Global Vipassana Pagoda.
 A casket was discovered in Lalitgiri in Orissa believed to contain bones of Buddha.

 The Culvmsa relays the legend Silakala and King Moggallana who went to India in exile.
 Silakala became a novice at Bodhgaya where he was given a hair relic; Moggallana took this relic back to Sri Lanka and placed it in a crystal casket, and instigated a regular festival in honor of the hair.

-Although king Bimbisaras let the women in his harem visit Buddha in his monastery in the evenings; the women wanted a hair and nail stupa they could use to venerate the Buddha any time.
+Although king Bimbisara let the women in his palace visit Buddha in his monastery in the evenings; the women wanted a hair and nail stupa they could use to venerate the Buddha any time.
 After Bimbisara spoke with Buddha who complied with their request.

 In Rajagrha, Buddha went to have his hair shaved, but none of the monks were willing to cut Buddha's hair; so they found a young boy named Upali of the barber cast.
 In the attempt to cut the hair better he controlled his body posture and breathing going into the fourth level of trance, dhyana.
 The Buddha's disciple seeing this Ananda took the razor from him; then wondered what to do with the hair; thinking it was an impure thing.
 Buddha reprimanded him and had Ananda deliver the hair in a pot to the general Gopali who took it into battle, becoming victorious.